EleutherAI/lm-evaluation-harness/docs/new_task_guide.md

 dataset_kwargs:
   data_files: /path/to/my/json
 ```
-Or with files already split into seperate directories:
+Or with files already split into separate directories:

 ```
 dataset_path: arrow